jeremyzilar/street-view/docs/manual.md

 In Santa Fe, people experiencing homelessness move through various systems, but a critical gap exists that leaves many invisible to existing data collection:

 1. [**UniteUS**](https://uniteus.com/) - Serves housing-insecure and food-insecure individuals, but not those already on the streets
-2. **THE GAP** ← _This is where Street View operates_
+2. **THE GAP** ← _This is where Caminos operates_
 3. **Life Link Shelter** - 3-8 month waitlist; people often lose ID, insurance, or Medicaid while waiting
 4. **HMIS (The Coalition)** - Only captures people once they enter shelters, creating grossly inaccurate total counts

-**Street View fills this critical gap** by tracking people experiencing street homelessness who have fallen out of all formal systems.
+**Caminos fills this critical gap** by tracking people experiencing street homelessness who have fallen out of all formal systems.
 This creates an accurate, real-time picture of homelessness in Santa Fe that existing systems miss.

 ### Our Mission: Collective Care

-Street View operates on a **collective care** model rather than a formal coordinated entry system.
+Caminos operates on a **collective care** model rather than a formal coordinated entry system.
 Our goals are to:

 - **Know everyone** experiencing street homelessness in Santa Fe in real time
 - **Understand individual needs and preferences** - medical, mental health, seasonal shelter, ID, ADA accessibility, and more